 ¶ The most inexplicable phenomenon for an industrial slag interpretation on our high-gravity planet is the presence of centimeter-scale metallic-iron blebs suspended within the igneous matrix, where the metallic-iron density is about 2-1/2 times that of the surrounding matrix.
-By comparison, glassy iron furnace slag from historic Joanna furnace, PA contains zillions of microscopic iron spherules that are clearly evident in thin flakes, backlit under 40X magnification, with a distinct upper size limit.
+By comparison, glassy iron furnace slag from historic Joanna furnace, PA contains zillions of microscopic iron spherules clearly evident in thin flakes, backlit under 40X magnification, with a distinct upper size limit.